michelesalvador/FamilyGem/README.md

 - Import an existing family tree through a GEDCOM file and modify it as you want.
 - Export the family tree you created (via GEDCOM again) to import in every other genealogy program.
 - Share a tree with your relatives, letting them improve it and receiving back the updates.
 Then you can choose whether accept them or not.
+- Export the diagram as PDF file.

-Minimum supported version is Android 4.4 KitKat (API 19), maximum is Android 13 Tiramisu (API 33).
+Minimum supported version is Android 4.4 KitKat (API 19), maximum is Android 14 Upside Down Cake (API 34).
-The intent is that data structure respects as much as possible the latest version of GEDCOM standard: [5.5.1](https://www.familysearch.org/developers/docs/gedcom/) and possibly also [5.5.5](https://www.gedcom.org/gedcom.html).<br>
+The intent is that data structure respects as much as possible the GEDCOM standard [5.5.1](https://www.familysearch.org/developers/docs/gedcom/) and possibly also [5.5.5](https://www.gedcom.org/gedcom.html).
 Family Gem is strongly based on the library [Gedcom 5 Java](https://github.com/FamilySearch/gedcom5-java) by FamilySearch.

 ## Limitations